lrusso/Classroom/README.md

 </table>
 ```

-Every object that has the class **classroom_resource** will be considered for a fade-in transition effect in the order of insertion of those objects in the Web document.
+Every object that has the class **classroom_resource** will be considered for a fade-in transition effect in order of insertion in the Web document.

 Every object that has the class **classroom_resource_hidden** will be hidden by default.